Moms, looking for flexible schedules? Check out these different types of flexible work arrangements you can actually do for your job.

 4. Work four 10-hour days

-One way to enjoy a day off while still earning a full-time income is to condense your 40 hours in four days.
-For instance, you would work Mondays through Thursdays, from 7am to 5pm.
-But then you would get Fridays completely off.
+One way to enjoy a day off while still being a full-time employee is to condense your 40 hours in four days.
+For instance, you could work Mondays through Thursdays, from 7am to 5pm, and get Fridays completely off.

-Your days would be longer, but you’d have one day a week besides the weekends all to yourself, while still earning your same income.
+Your days would be longer with a compressed workweek.
+But you’d have one day a week besides the weekends all to yourself, while still earning your same income.

 5. Freelance or consult

 One big change you can make is to go from being an employee to freelancing or consulting.
-You could freelance for your current company, or find your own clients.
+You could freelance for your current company, or find clients.

-You’d no longer be an employee, so you would lose the benefits you’d received from your company.
+You’d no longer be an employee, so you would lose the benefits you received from your company.
 But as a freelancer, you can work your own hours on your own time.

 6. Have your own business

 Lastly, one possibility for working while still being with your family is to have your own business.
-I took this leap five years ago and never looked back.
-I’ve been able to earn income from home while being home with my kids after school.
+I took this leap seven years ago and never looked back.
+I’ve been able to earn income while being home with my kids after school.

-So, even if you’re not able to be with the kids every day after school, you can still take time off every week to volunteer in the classroom, for instance.
+So, even if you’re not able to be with the kids every day after school, you still have the autonomy to take time off every week to volunteer in the classroom, for instance.

 Of course, this isn’t something you do overnight, but it can still be a possibility at some point in your career.